daihanzhu/Processing/README.md

 # Processing
-Learning and experimenting with processing, a visual java based language.
+My learning and experimentions with processing, a visual java based language.